Poznań: Baroque

 The Baroque, which began to develop in Poznań in the second half of the 17th century, brought a sense of monumentality to the urban space.
 The architecture of this period was supported by Counter-Reformation orders and the urban elite.
 From the Baroque period, the Poznań Fara or Collegiate Basilica of Our Lady of Perpetual Help, St. Mary Magdalene, and St. Stanislaus Bishop stands out as one of the most significant Baroque structures in Poland.
 The construction of this church began in the mid-17th century under the guidance of prominent Baroque architects such as Giovanni Catenazzi, Tomasz Poncino, and Pompeo Ferrari.
 The church was finally consecrated in 1705, although it was not fully completed at the time.
 The interior of the basilica is characterized by a monumental three-aisled layout with a transept and galleries, with columns made of red artificial marble supporting the vaults and organ galleries.
-One of the most remarkable features is the illusionistic dome — in reality, a painted pseudo-dome on the ceiling that creates an optical impression of depth.
+One of the most remarkable features is the illusionistic dome—in reality, a painted pseudo-dome on the ceiling that creates an optical impression of depth.

 Many other examples of Baroque sacred architecture have been preserved in Poznań, among which two Franciscan churches stand out.
 The Church of St. Anthony of Padua, built between 1674 and 1728 according to a design by Jerzy Catenazzi, is a representative example of late Baroque architecture already bearing signs of Classicism.
 The interior is richly decorated with stuccowork and polychromes executed between 1702 and 1735 by the brothers Adam and Antoni Swach.
 The paintings in the presbytery and main nave depict scenes from the life of St. Francis, while the Chapel of the Blessed Virgin Mary contains the revered image of Our Lady of Poznań.
 The Church of St. Francis, originally Gothic, was thoroughly rebuilt in the Baroque style between 1661 and 1668.
 Its façade, completed in the 18th century, features a characteristic tiered composition with towers rising 29 meters high, topped with roof lanterns and late Baroque domes.
 Between the pilasters and cornices are niches containing statues of Franciscan saints from 1730.
-On the southern side adjoins the preserved Chapel of Our Lady of Loreto, dating from the 18th century, which houses a Renaissance-style Holy House modeled after the Santa Casa in Loreto.
+On the southern side adjoins the preserved Chapel of Our Lady of Loreto, dating from the 18th century, which houses a Renaissance-style Holy House modelled after the Santa Casa in Loreto.
 This church exemplifies the adaptation of a medieval structure to the new Baroque aesthetic.